workflows-and-actions/test-reusable-workflows-and-actions/README.md

 This is work in progress, may not function properly.
 # test-workflows
-This repo tests workflows saved in our .github/workflow-templates directory
+This repo tests reusable workflows and actions defined in https://github.com/workflows-and-actions/reusable-workflows